 promotes excessive speed)

-3,825 feet of existing trails to make them accessible to persons with
+This project upgraded 3,825 feet of existing trails to make them more accessible to persons

-ADA-compliant park road.
-The trail will provide access for people with
+with disabilities.
+The upgrades provide access for people with

-disabilities to the Whitaker Garden Overlook, West Overlook.
-The South Fork
+disabilities to the Whitaker Garden Overlook, West Overlook, Discovery Trail and

-repair work has started and it should be completed in several months.
+repair work is well underway and it should be completed in early 2015.

 Temporary rain closures: